mozilla/snuffy/README.md

 ## Running Fathom on the Client

-Out of the box, Fathom assumes your running the library in a Node.js project.
+Out of the box, Fathom assumes you're running the library in a Node.js project.
 If you're interested in running Fathom on the client side, you can run:

 `npm run clientize`